amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

     for each machine type is remarkably consistent at around 1M per core for `c3d` with the `vnni512` binary, and around 800k per core for `n2d` with the `bmi2` binary.
+  - The one exception to this is the `c3` family, which did surprisingly badly on the benchmark, especially at higher core counts. `c3-standard-22` and `c3-standard-44` peaked at around 0.9 MPS per core, but `c3-standard-88` peaked way down at around 0.7.
+I found this so surprising that I tried it twice in separate zones, but the results were consistent.
   - We can see here that running a more optimised binary on a machine family with a more modern CPU architecture is making a significant difference.
 This can be clearly seen if we look at the same data on a per-thread basis (with